-The Board of Directors are local Owners, elected by fellow Owners, who volunteer their time to the Davis Food Co-op.
-They act on the community’s behalf to ensure a vibrant cooperative vision.
-The primary responsibilities of the Board of Directors are to provide overall direction and ensure the long-range security and viability of the Co-op.
-The Board is responsible for developing policies necessary to carry out the duties of the Board and the functions of the Co-op.
+The Board of Directors are DFC Owners, elected by fellow Owners, who volunteer their time to act on the community’s behalf to ensure a vibrant cooperative vision for the store.
+The Board develops and maintains policies to provide overall direction and ensure the long-range security and viability of the Co-op developing policies necessary to carry out the duties of the Board and the functions of the Co-op.

 More specifically, the Board does this above through the following:

-- Creating and sustaining a transparent and accountable relationship with the Owner-Membership.
+- Creating and sustaining a relationship with the Member-Ownership.

 - The Board of Directors does not make decisions about, become involved with, or take part in any of the day-to-day activities or decisions regarding the operation of the Davis Food Co-op.
 The Board’s sole connection to the operations of the store is through the General Manager.

 The work of the Board is transparent and available for the public to view.
-Below are documents that have been created from the work of the Board.
+Below are documents created from the work of the Board:

 If an Owner is unable to attend the meeting, but would still like to have their voice heard on a matter concerning the Board, they may reach out to the Board directly by emailing [email protected].
 All other comments and suggestions regarding store operations can be made through our Suggestion Box online here or in person at our Customer Service Desk.